CybernetiX-S3C/scan_network/README.md

 The script is still under development, but it is already a powerful tool for network scanning.
 I hope you find it useful!

-Here are some additional details that you may want to include in the description:

 * The script is written in Fortran, which is a high-performance language that is well-suited for network programming.
 * The script is portable and can be run on any platform that has a Fortran compiler.
 * The script is open source and is available on GitHub.
 * The script is well-documented and includes a help message that explains how to use it.

-I hope this helps!

 ## License